 One of MacKenzie’s fundamental principals as an architect was to build courses for the most enjoyment for the greatest number.
 He believed each golfer should be tested without finding the course an impossible challenge.
 Nowhere is this more in evidence than at Cavendish Golf Club in Derbyshire.
 Designed by MacKenzie in 1925 (a private commission from the Duke of Devonshire,) the layout makes excellent use of the natural terrain with each hole delivering a unique and interesting challenge.
 Although it measures just 5,721 yards, Cavendish provides a suitable examination for even the most accomplished player.

-The fact the course has remained virtually unchanged since the mid 1920s gives clear indication of how skilful MacKenzie’s design was.
-Further evidence of the longevity of MacKenzie’s architectural principals can be found at Littlestone GC in Kent.
-He was invited to modernise the links in 1922 though some of his recommendations caused controversy at the time.
+The fact the course has remained virtually unchanged since the mid 1920s gives clear indication of how skillful MacKenzie’s design was.
+Further evidence of the longevity of MacKenzie’s architectural principals can be found at Littlestone Golf Club, one of the best golf courses in Kent.
+He was invited to modernize the links in 1922 though some of his recommendations caused controversy at the time.
 But they were not forgotten and, in 1931, his plans for the 16th and 17th holes were carried through.
-It wasn’t until 1970 that his intentions for the 2nd were realised and, those for the 3rd weren’t implemented until 1996!
+It wasn’t until 1970 that his intentions for the 2nd were realized and, those for the 3rd weren’t implemented until 1996!

 Scarborough South Cliff is another course that remains true to MacKenzie’s ideals.
 Designed by the great man in 1921, the layout has minimal rough and generous, though tricky, greens.
 Perched on the cliffs with views towards Scarborough town in one direction and of the rugged coastline in the other, this is a stunning setting for golf.
 MacKenzie was able to make use of the terrain and the seaside turf to create a course delivering natural beauty and superb variety.